 Southern Phone have a very different product offering.
-Southern operate on either the Optus or Telstra Mobile networks – both have a larger 3G coverage footprint than the Vodafone equivalent.
-(Although you might be surprised to find that 4G speeds and coverage are very similar on the three major networks.)
-Southern phone also have fixed line products, including NBN based broadband and home landline services.
+Southern operate on the Optus network, which has a larger 3G coverage footprint than the Vodafone equivalent.
+(Although you might be surprised to find that 4G speeds and coverage are very similar on these networks.)
+Southern Phone also have fixed line products, including NBN-based broadband and home landline services.

 In simple terms, if you live in and around one of Australia’s main cities, Kogan are likely to offer better value on data inclusions.
 If you live outside those areas and are interested in a longer term relationship (i.e. one which goes beyond a special offer SIM) with your telco, Southern Phone is likely a better answer.

 One other feature of Kogan is their multiple month offers.
 Kogan have some long expiry plans which are worth a look.
-By purchasing 180 day or 365 day plans from Kogan you can avoid the inconvenience of recharging every month and save yourself some money.
+By purchasing 365-day plans from Kogan, you can avoid the inconvenience of recharging every month and save yourself some money.